scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout.md

 9. Eating meat is never permissible.
 10. I should donate to charity when I can.

 You likely agreed with some of these claims, disagreed with others.
 You also likely have reasons for why you think some of these claims are true, others are false.
-The study of Ethics is the study of these reasons.
-It is the discipline that tries to determine why certain actions are permissible, others are impermissible, and others are required.
-In particular, Ethicists try to adjudicate between a number of theories as to what makes actions moral or immoral.
-In this brief handout, I will first outline some features of the reasons that Ethicists seek.
+The study of ethics is the study of these reasons.
+It is the discipline that tries to determine why certain actions are allowed, others are prohibited, and others are required.
+In particular, ethicists try to adjudicate between a number of theories about which reasons are relevant for the rightness and wrongness of our actions.
+In this brief handout, I will first outline some features of the reasons that ethicists seek.
 I will then discuss a challenge to the very possibility of ever finding reasons that have these features.

 ## Ethics and Reasons